 Hopefully this doesn’t crush your Christmas wish, but new data suggests that U.S. adults aren’t getting any taller but they are sure getting fatter, according to a report released by the Centers for Disease Control and Prevention on Thursday.

-Despite the knowledge of the current obesity epidemic, this report looked at the height, weight, body-mass index (BMI) and waist circumference of American adults.
-This report served to update a 2004 report on these trends between 1960 and 2002 by using data from 47,233 Americans over the age of 20, gathered from the National Health and Nutrition Examination Surveys from 1999 to 2016.
+Despite the knowledge of the current obesity epidemic, the report looked at the height, weight, body-mass index (BMI) and waist circumference of American adults.
+It served to update a 2004 report on these trends between 1960 and 2002 by using data from 47,233 Americans over the age of 20, gathered from the National Health and Nutrition Examination Surveys from 1999 to 2016.

 Per the CDC’s report, the average weight of American men in 2016 was 197.9 pounds; for women, it was 170.6 pounds.
 This is up from 189.4 pounds and 163.8 pounds, respectively, in 1999.
-Black men, Mexican-American women and Asian men and women were the only groups in the report that did not show a significant increase in weight over that period.
+Three groups – African-American men, Mexican-American women and Asian men and women – did not show a significant increase in weight over that period.

 Now, men are almost one inch taller and more than 30 pounds heavier, according to the report.
 But today’s average height of 5 feet, 9 inches is about a tenth of an inch shorter than about a decade ago.
 Today’s women are a half-inch taller and about 30 pounds heavier, on average.
 The average height is about the same as it was a decade earlier: 5 feet, 4 inches.